M4NU5/Personal_Website/content/blog/tech/migrating-from-docker-to-kubernetes/index.md

 For these reasons and a few more...
 I _highly_ recommend Jellyfin if you’re planning a Kubernetes-based media server.

-(And yes, I’m working on a full Jellyfin-on-Kubernetes guide.
-Stay tuned!)
+(And yes, I’ve finished working on a full Jellyfin-on-Kubernetes guide.
+[Find it here](/blog/tech/deploy-jellyfin-on-kubernetes/)!)

 ## Conclusion: No Regrets